Fernando-LRz/marvel-app/README.md

 Marvel comics and characters information app built with React Native.

 ## Features
- * Infinite character scroll
+ * Infinite character scroll.
- * Infinite comic scroll
+ * Infinite comic scroll.
  * Show an image and information for each character, such as:
     - Description.
     - Comics in which the character appears.